Pahinithi/Loan-Status-Prediction-using-Machine-Learning/README.md

 ### Dataset

-The dataset used for this project includes [brief description of dataset].
-It contains features such as gender, marital status, income, loan amount, credit history, etc.
+The dataset used for this project contains features such as gender, marital status, income, loan amount, credit history, etc

 ## Project Structure